telerik/maui-docs/maui-demo-app.md

 * Packages - Telerik_UI_for_Maui_[version]_Preview.nupkg file

 **Installation for macOS**

+>important First, you have to run the command `maui-check --preview` in the command prompt to use the Telerik UI for MAUI DemoApp.

 * Telerik_UI_for_Maui_[version]_Preview.pkg - runnable pkg file used for automatic installation (for use on Mac).